Belfast Botanic Gardens Tree Archive

 Sawara cypress and its cultivars

 The Sawara cypress was introduced from Japan in 1843.
-There
+The

-lax with longer leaves giving the branches a more attractive feathery look.
+lax with longer leaves, giving the branches a more attractive feathery look than the type.

 to the overall bluish effect of the tree.